Jax Taylor Claims Kristen Doute Is ‘Wishy-Washy,’ Lied To ‘Pump Rules’ Cast About Ex-Boyfriend Brian Carter

-Jax Taylor believes Kristen Doute was wishy-washy during the eight season of Vanderpump Rules.
+Jax Taylor believes Kristen Doute was wishy-washy during the eighth season of Vanderpump Rules.

 During a February 4 interview with Entertainment Tonight, Taylor took aim at Doute for pulling him and his co-stars, including her former besties Stassi Schroeder and Katie Maloney, into her messy relationship with now-ex-boyfriend Brian Carter, who she claimed to have split from after Season 7.